 However, Germany does share data with trusted nation-states, companies, and clouds.
 For instance, because of the Cloud Act of 2018, U.S.-based companies are allowed to access data that they manage in Germany.

 Who is and isn’t authorized to access data in a sovereign cloud may change as a result of geopolitical conflict, such as the one currently unfolding in Ukraine.
 The removal of seven Russian banks from the SWIFT bank messaging system is an example of the volatility of the global data economy as a result of sanctions imposed on a country.

-Sovereign clouds afford autonomy to both enterprises and countries.
-They counterbalance the dominance of US-based hyperscalers AWS, Azure, and Google by ensuring that enterprises are not forced to use those providers.
+Sovereign clouds provide autonomy to both enterprises and countries and give countries a say in how data is handled within their jurisdiction.
+They counterbalance the dominance of U.S.-based CSPs like AWS, Azure, and Google in the market by ensuring that enterprises are not forced to use those providers.

-Also, as previously noted, sovereign clouds give companies autonomy over which cloud service provider(s) they use.
-However, with autonomy comes great responsibility.
-Enterprises are ultimately on the hook for any violations of data protection laws, but sovereign cloud service providers have built-in controls to protect your enterprise against violations.
-For instance, a sovereign cloud provider conducts regular audits only according to current jurisdictional regulation of the location where your company’s data is collected and stored.
+Also, as previously noted, sovereign clouds give companies autonomy over which CSP(s) they use.
+Sovereign cloud service providers have built-in controls to protect your enterprise against violations.
+For instance, a sovereign cloud provider conducts regular audits only according to the current jurisdictional regulations of the location where your company’s data is collected and stored.